Chaucer in Rome: Synopsis

-The play is set in Rome during the Holy Year of Jubilee, which is extremely crowded with pilgrims seeking confession and absolution.
-The plot focuses on Matt, a celebrated painter who resides at the American Academy in Rome with his lover, Sarah, and his best friend, Pete.
-Sarah and Pete are both scholars; Pete is analyzing sociopolitical themes in artistic depictions of Christ's fingernails.
+The play is set in Rome during the 2000 Holy Year of Jubilee, which is crowded with pilgrims seeking confession and absolution.
+Matt, a celebrated landscape painter, lives at the American Academy in Rome with his lover, Sarah, and his best friend, Pete.
+Sarah and Pete are both art historians; Pete is studying artistic depictions of Christ's fingernails.

-Matt has recently recovered from squamous cell carcinoma, and Pete and Sarah are horrified to discover that Matt's cancer was caused by his deliberate use of carcinogenic chemicals in his paintings of beautiful landscapes, as a political statement on environmental pollution.
+Matt is recovering from squamous cell carcinoma, and Pete and Sarah are horrified to discover that Matt's cancer was caused by his deliberate use of carcinogenic chemicals in his paintings as a political statement against environmental pollution.
 Meanwhile, Pete's life is complicated by the arrival of his parents, Ron and Dolo.
-(Ron is a returning character who featured prominently in House of Blue Leaves.)
-Pete suggests that Matt change mediums, and eventually convinces him to try film.
-However, when Matt decides that his newest project will be to impersonate a priest and secretly videotape the confessions of pilgrims, the results threaten to drive Pete's already unstable parents over the edge.
+Pete suggests that Matt work in a different medium and eventually convinces him to try filmmaking.
+But when Matt decides that his newest project will be to impersonate a priest and secretly videotape the confessions of pilgrims, the results threaten to drive Pete's already unstable parents over the edge.